Unact/yandex_mapkit/README.md

 # yandex_mapkit

-A flutter plugin for displaying yandex maps on iOS and Android
+A flutter plugin for displaying yandex maps on iOS and Android.
+Now fully integrated with flutters widget tree.

-__Warning__: On iOS `YandexMap` is not integrated in the widget tree, it is a native view on top of the flutter view.
-You won't be able to use snackbars, dialogs ...
-Scrolling is also not supported, since it relies on the widget tree

 __Disclaimer__: This project uses Yandex Mapkit which belongs to Yandex
 When using Mapkit refer to these [terms of use](https://tech.yandex.com/maps/doc/mapkit/3.x/concepts/conditions-docpage/)